insan1k/gerr/README.md

 The `Is` function not only is a convenience function to check if the error is of a specific type, but it also if fulfills the `errors.Is` interface therefore any calls to `errors.Is` will also work.

-The `Sanitize` function simply removes all of the `wrapped` errors and returns a `kind` type, one could add more errors to the kind and thus it would become a `wrapped` type again, this is useful for for making sure that you are not propagating errors that are not relevant to the caller.
+The `Sanitize` function simply removes all of the `Wrapped` errors and returns a `Kind` type, one could add more errors to the kind and thus it would become a `Wrapped` type again, this is useful for for making sure that you are not propagating errors that are not relevant to the caller.

 The `Unwrap` function implements the `errors.Unwrap` interface, and returns the underlying error, if it exists.
-This method is only available on the `wrapped` type and it's not exposed on the `Grr` interface.
+This method is only available on the `Wrapped` type and it's not exposed on the `Grr` interface.

 #### Using `gerr.New`